devcybiko/gregsmithwiki/content/nextdoor/index.md

 * Disagreeing with someone in a civil and respectful manner
 * [Yes ](https://help.nextdoor.com/s/article/be-helpful-not-hurtful?language=en_US#1)

-Is it a negative posting?
+Is it a negative posting or regarding safety?
 * Yes
 * * Is it against another person?
 * * Yes